clipperhouse/jargon/README.md

 # Jargon

-Jargon offers a **tokenizer** for Go, with an emphasis on handling technology terms correctly:

-- C++, ASP.net, and other non-alphanumeric terms are recognized as single tokens
-- #hashtags and @handles
-- Simple URLs and email address are handled _pretty well_, though can be notoriously hard to get right

-The tokenizer preserves all tokens verbatim, including whitespace and punctuation, so the original text can be reconstructed with fidelity (“round tripped”).
+Jargon is a **lemmatizer**, useful for recognizing variations on canonical and synonymous terms.

+For example, jargon lemmatizes `react`, `React.js` or `React  JS` and `REACTJS` to the canonical `reactjs`.

-In turn, Jargon offers a **lemmatizer**, for recognizing canonical and synonymous terms.
-For example the n-gram “Ruby on Rails” becomes ruby-on-rails.
-It implements “insensitivity” to spaces, dots and dashes.
+Jargon uses Stack Overflow tags & synonyms, and implements “insensitivity” to spaces, dots and dashes.

-(It turns out that the above rules work well in structured text such as CSV and JSON.)

 ### Online demo